sap-tutorials/Tutorials/tutorials/cp-sapcp-getstarted/cp-sapcp-getstarted.md

 [ACCORDION-BEGIN [Step 3: ](Download and install the CLI client)]

-Go to the [SAP Development Tools] (https://tools.hana.ondemand.com/#cloud-cpcli) download page to download the latest version of the CLI client for your operating system.
+Go to the [SAP Development Tools] (https://tools.hana.ondemand.com/#cloud-cpcli) page to download the latest version of the CLI client for your operating system.
 Unpack the archive and copy the client file (for example, `sapcp.exe`) to your local system.
+Make sure you have read and write permissions in the target folder to run the executable.

-Open the directory with the client file in the command line and and enter `sapcp`.
+In Windows, open the directory where the the client file is located in the command line and and enter 'sapcp'.
+For example, you can open the folder and type `cmd` into the address bar.

+If you are using macOS, make sure that the client file is in your PATH and open a terminal session.
+Note that sapcp CLI may be blocked because it is "from an unidentified developer".
+Please refer to the macOS documentation to learn how to bypass this.

 ![CLI info screen](sapcp.png)